ahmadmazen/gorest-api/README.md

 ### Pre-requisites:
 - You should have MySQL Database installed on your machine.
-- Create a New Scheme with the name <user_registration>. or use that script:
+- Create a New Schema with the name <user_registration>. or use that script:
 ```
 CREATE SCHEMA 'user_registration'